-Our current campus in Madrid located on Calle María de Molina currently hosts both bachelor’s and master’s programs.
-However, as our academic opportunities continue to expand, we have decided to expand our campus, customized to meet the needs of our undergraduate student body.
+Our current center in Madrid located on Calle María de Molina currently hosts both bachelor’s and master’s programs.
+However, as our academic opportunities continue to expand, we have decided to expand our facilities, customized to meet the needs of our undergraduate student body.

 Vertically, the 35-story structure rising 180 meters high will make its mark on Madrid’s skyline.
 The tower, which will stand alongside the famous Cuatro Torres, will be home to 70 classrooms and a large number of work spaces and chill out zones available for use by our students.

 Horizontally, the main building will provide a cutting-edge auditorium for conferences and lectures, sports and leisure centers for student use and a number of state-of-the-art libraries.
-Overall, our objective is for this campus center to provide the space needed to foster academic endeavors and build teamwork.
+Overall, our objective is for this tower to provide the space needed to foster academic endeavors and build teamwork.

-As previously mentioned, our campus will also serve the city with its green spaces and extensive shopping complex, which will be home to restaurants and numerous centers dedicated to leisure, sports, and the arts.
+As previously mentioned, the tower will also serve the city with its green spaces and extensive shopping complex, which will be home to restaurants and numerous centers dedicated to leisure, sports, and the arts.

-With a completion date of 2020, we plan to be able to host a total of 6,000 students on our new campus.
+With a completion date of 2020, we plan to be able to host a total of 6,000 students on the new building.
 While we move our bachelor’s programs to our second Madrid location, our master’s programs will remain at the María de Molina buildings where we also plan to carry out renovations.